Fractional Topology in Interacting 1D Superconductors: The effects of an inter-wire hopping term

-{ The transitions from \emph{4MF} to \emph{2MF-b} and R-polarized phases at different interactions $g$ are probed by the representative trajectories \emph{C2} and \emph{C4} in \ref{fig:PD_g0_tp}.} The prior, shown in figures \ref{fig:traj_C2} and \ref{fig:cbar_pd} in the Appendix, drives with $\mu$ at constant $g = 0.5t$, and thus probes the transitions from \emph{4MF} to \emph{2MF-b} into the \emph{R-Rolarized} phase.
-The \emph{4MF} phase, signalled by $C^{\pm}= 1 $ and $\overline{C}^{\pm} = 0$, transitions into the \emph{2MF-b} phase around $\mu/t \sim 1.5$.
-Here $\overline{C}^{-}$ becomes one and $C^{-} = 0$, whilst the bonding-band ($+$) remains topological.
-Around $\mu/t = 2.75$ both bands become trivial, and the \emph{R-Polarized} phase is determined by $\overline{C}^{\pm} = 1$.
-This corresponds to the r.h.s. of the phase diagram in figure \ref{fig:PD_g0_tp}.
-This is clearly revealed by the plotted topological numbers in \ref{fig:traj_C2}, where up to $\mu/t \sim 1.5$ both $\pm$ bands are in a topological $C^{\pm} = 1$ and $\overline{C}^{\pm} = 0$ phase.
-Then, the antibonding-band ($-$) transitions to a trivial phase, and subsequently the bonding-band ($+$) as well around $\mu/t \sim 2.8$.\\
+As can be seen in figures \ref{fig:traj_C2} and \ref{fig:cbar_pd} in the Appendix, trajectory \emph{C2} drives with $\mu$ at constant $g = 0.5t$, and thus probes the transitions from \emph{4MF} to \emph{2MF-b} into the \emph{R-Rolarized} phase.
+The \emph{4MF} phase, signaled by $C^{\pm}= 1 $ and $\overline{C}^{\pm} = 0$, transitions into the \emph{2MF-b} phase around $\mu/t \sim 1.5$.
+Here $\overline{C}^{-}$ becomes one and $C^{-} = 0$, whilst the bonding band ($+$) remains topological.
+Around $\mu/t = 2.75$ both bands become trivial, and the \emph{R-Polarized} phase is determined by $\overline{C}^{\pm} = 1$, corresponding to the r.h.s. of the phase diagram \ref{fig:PD_g0_tp}.
+This is revealed by the topological numbers in \ref{fig:traj_C2}, where both $\pm$ bands are in a topological $C^{\pm} = 1$ and $\overline{C}^{\pm} = 0$ phase up to $\mu/t \sim 1.5$ .
+Then, the $-$ Band becomes trivial, followed by bonding band ($+$) around $\mu/t \sim 2.8$.\\